mrthat/cvpr15choy/rebuttal/rebuttal.md

 We will try our best to incorporate all the remaining issues pointed out by the reviewers in the final paper should it be accepted.

+Total: 3971/4000 Character

+----------------------Reviews not incorporated------------------------
+From R1
+“The work relies on using realistic (with texture) 3D models.
+This limits the applicability where such rich models are not available.”
+“The proposed technique relies on a large number of templates, and their evaluation at many scales.”

+From R2
+“concerns about the reality of the speed-up” -- do some rough calculation about the naive approach to directly show the speedup of your method
+“limited experiments”

+From R3
+“a little more background on WHO could be given” “could be tested on KITTI”
+“missing baseline”